-Upon completion of this offering, we will have outstanding shares of common stock based on the number of shares outstanding on September 30, 2007 and assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options or warrants after September 30, 2007.
-The 6,095,000 shares sold by us and the selling stockholders in our initial public offering are currently tradeable without restriction, and the 6,133,026 sold by us and the selling stockholders pursuant to this offering will be immediately tradeable without restriction.
+Upon completion of this offering, we will have 27,385,274 outstanding shares of common stock based on the number of shares outstanding on March 31, 2007 and assuming no exercise of the underwriters' over-allotment option and no exercise of outstanding options or warrants after March 31, 2007.
+The 5,000,000 shares sold pursuant to this offering will be immediately tradable without restriction.
 Of the remaining shares:

-- shares will be eligible for sale immediately upon completion of this offering, subject in some cases to volume and other restrictions of Rule 144 and Rule 701 under the Securities Act; and - an additional shares will be eligible for sale upon the expiration of lock-up agreements, subject in some cases to volume and other restrictions of Rule 144 and Rule 701 under the Securities Act.
+- 165,117 shares will be eligible for sale immediately upon completion of this offering, subject in some cases to volume and other restrictions of Rule 144 and Rule 701 under the Securities Act; and - an additional 22,220,157 shares will be eligible for sale upon the expiration of lock-up agreements, subject in some cases to volume and other restrictions of Rule 144 and Rule 701 under the Securities Act.